wojciechpolak/glifestream/README.md

 - For production, `INSTALL.md` covers both the shipped Docker/Compose path and non-Docker deployments, including the key environment variables and hardening expectations.
+- To work on gLifestream itself, see [CONTRIBUTING](CONTRIBUTING.md) for the checks, test conventions and what a pull request needs.

 Supported services (out of the box)
 -----------------------------------